-As we discovered in the past few weeks in the Holy Gospel - John's Gospel, that the people were wanting to make Jesus their king right now -they did not want to wait - because He had fed them - and they wanted more forever!
+In the past few weeks with our readings from the Holy Gospel of John, we discovered that the people were wanting to make Jesus their king right away - they did not want to wait - because He had fed them - and they wanted more forever!
 Jesus tried to make it clear to them that this bread was not your everyday, run of the mill bread, but that this bread that He was talking about had a major condition - for it was His Body.
 Our Gospel reading today begins with these words: "On hearing it, many of his disciples said, "This is a hard teaching.
 Who can accept it?""
-(John 6:60) Wait a minute - on hearing it?
-Hearing WHAT?
-In order to wrap our minds around this we need to look at what Jesus had just said - words that we heard in last week's Holy Gospel.
-If you would open your pew bibles to page 1658, John chapter 6, beginning with verse 53.
+(John 6:60) A hard teaching?
+It think you could call it --- downright controversial - and it is to this day!
+You might be saying to yourself "on hearing what?"
+I want to address this right at the outset.
+Just think back to last week's sermon.
+If you would please open your pew bibles to page 1658, and let us review John chapter 6, beginning with verse 53 - and look at a part of last week's Gospel reading.

 Jesus said to them, "Very truly I tell you, unless you eat the flesh of the Son of Man and drink his blood, you have no life in you.
 Whoever eats my flesh and drinks my blood has eternal life, and I will raise them up at the last day.
 For my flesh is real food and my blood is real drink.
 Whoever eats my flesh and drinks my blood remains in me, and I in them.
 Just as the living Father sent me and I live because of the Father, so the one who feeds on me will live because of me.
 This is the bread that came down from heaven.
 Your forefathers ate manna and died, but whoever feeds on this bread will live forever."
-(John 6:53-58) Jesus was telling them some very hard things to hear that was not close to what they were used to hearing - from anyone.
+(John 6:53-58) This is what the disciples were saying: "This is a hard teaching."
+Jesus was telling them some very hard things to hear that were not even close to what they were used to hearing - from anyone - let alone the Son of Man.